EOSIO/eosio-explorer/README.md

 * [Docker](https://www.docker.com/) with support at Docker Engine `18.09.2` (latest stable)
 * [Node.JS](https://nodejs.org/en/) with support at `^10.15.3` LTS (latest stable)

-:warning: - When using Docker for this tool, we require a minimum resource of **4 CPU, 8 GB memory** allocation.
+:warning: - When using Docker for this tool, we require a minimum resource of **4 CPU, 8 GB memory allocation**.

 ## Installation